Heritage and climate action in communities

 This is a completely FREE service, made possible by Historic Environment Scotland and The National Lottery Heritage Fund, with thanks to The National Lottery players.

-Our team can help community groups host a workshop to explore their local built, cultural and natural heritage.
+Our team can assist community groups in hosting a workshop to explore their local built, cultural and natural heritage.

 It is a great opportunity for members of the public and community groups to discuss what local heritage is important to them and how we can provide future support.